Farmers stage protest at Delhi's Jantar Mantar, demand legal guarantee for MSP | Politics

 - India

-Scores of farmers affiliated to the All India Kisan Congress on Friday gathered at the Jantar Mantar here to demand legal guarantee for MSP and compensation for the kin of farmers killed in last year's agitation against the Centre's three farm laws.
+Scores of farmers affiliated with the All India Kisan Congress gathered at the Jantar Mantar here on Friday, demanding legal guarantee for MSP and compensation for the kin of farmers killed in last year's agitation against the Centre's three farm laws.

+Thousands of farmers, particularly from Punjab, Haryana and western Uttar Pradesh, protested at the borders of the national capital for over a year, demanding the repeal of the three farm laws.
+Prime Minister Narendra Modi announced repealing the three laws in November.

-The Congress' unit for farmers also accused the BJP-led central government of not cooperating with farmers and reneging on its promises made to them following which, the year-long stir at Delhi borders was suspended.
+The Congress' unit for farmers on Friday accused the BJP-led central government of not cooperating with the farmers and reneging on its promises made to them following which, the year-long stir at Delhi borders was suspended.

-The contentious farm laws were scrapped by Parliament in November last year.
+Addressing a sea of protestors amid heavy security, Senior Congress leader Randeep Surjewala criticised the Modi government for failing to fulfil the promises it has made to the farmers last year.

+''This protest should not be limited to Jantar Mantar.
+We should take it forward and fight for the rights of farmers, who feed the nation,'' he added.

+''Even though Congress has lost the election it has not lost the courage to fight.
+Modi government has failed to deliver on the promise of implementing a MSP law,'' party leader Alka Lamba said.
-Speaking to PTI, Hargobind Singh Tiwar, joint coordinator of the AIKC, said, ''Central government is neither cooperating with the farmers nor addressing their issues.
-It's been over a year since the anti-farm laws protest ended, but the government's promise of ensuring MSP for farmers has not been fulfilled yet.'' ''The centre should immediately release the compensation for the families of farmers who sacrificed their lives while fighting for their rights.
-It is unfortunate that the centre does not even have the list of those farmers who lost their lives.
-How will they even release the compensation?'' he said.

-Minimum support price (MSP) scheme must he implemented soon.
-The country still does not have a proper law for farmers which can directly benefit them, he rued.
+Speaking to PTI, Hargobind Singh, joint coordinator of the AIKC, said, ''Central government is neither cooperating with the farmers nor addressing their issues.
+It has been over a year since the anti-farm laws protest ended, but the government's promise of ensuring MSP to farmers has not been fulfilled yet.'' ''The centre should immediately release the compensation for the families of farmers who sacrificed their lives while fighting for their rights.
+It is unfortunate that the Centre does not even have the list of those who lost their lives during the protest.
+How will they even release the compensation?'' he asked. ''The Minimum Support Price (MSP) scheme must be implemented soon.
+The country still does not have a proper law for farmers which can directly benefit them,'' he added.

-Holding flags of the Congress party and raising slogans of ''jai jawan, jai kisan'', farmers from Uttar Pradesh, Haryana, Odisha, Chhattisgarh, Bihar and some southern states have gathered at Jantar Mantar.
+Holding the Congress party's flag and raising slogans of ''jai jawan, jai kisan'', farmers from Uttar Pradesh, Haryana, Odisha, Chhattisgarh, Bihar and some southern states gathered at the 18th-century observatory.

+The farmers said they are protesting against the BJP government's ''anti-farmers policies''.

+Dileep Singh, who hails from Punjab, asserted that the farmers should get their due rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)